razorrazo/Laravel-9.x_-_Aprende_Laravel_desde_Cero_-_Nuestro_Primer_Blog_Part_1/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

+# **Laravel 9.x - Learn Laravel from Scratch: Our First Blog Part 1**
+This repository contains the initial source code for the "Learn Laravel from Scratch: Our First Blog" course.

+Clone this repository to start with the same code I started with in this course.

+#Usage
+Simply clone this repo and run composer install to install all the required dependencies.
+Make sure to rename the .env.example file to .env and also run php artisan key:generate to generate an application key for this Laravel app.

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: